If you think of yourself as a beach family, I don’t blame you. Normally, so do we.

 This summer, after a long hiatus, we were able to host another family reunion at “the lake,” and I was finally able to introduce my own kids to the pared-down, yet full-of-fun vacation that is Lake Ouachita.

 If you’re ready to hit the road for a relaxing trip by the water, I suggest you head north to the lake instead of south to the beach.
-Below are insights on why a trip to Lake Ouachita could possibly become your next great family vacation.

 An Easy Location

 Lake Ouachita is almost exactly five hours away; too far for a day trip, but short enough to get where you’re going before the meltdowns begin.
-The drive itself is a fairly easy one, but the hills and curves along the way can be rough if you have a kid in the backseat that likes looking down at an iPad.
+The drive itself is a fairly easy one, but the hills and curves along the way can be rough if you have a kid in the backseat who likes looking down at an iPad.

-- Tip #1: If your kids are prone to car sickness, stick to the interstate, even if your GPS map tells you another route is slightly faster.
+If your kids are prone to car sickness, stick to the interstate, even if your GPS map tells you another route is slightly faster.

 The Lake Ouachita area is also approximately an hour-and-a-half away from the Little Rock International Airport, making it a reasonable location for family or friends who may want to fly in.